 of the commandments, you commit yourself to be proud membership in our ancient people.

-Rabbi Novak can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah
+Rabbi Lobel can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah

 (marriage document), to Kiddushin (Engagement) to Huppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
 We also

 counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
 We also work with you in designing the

 Our tradition offers several powerful end of life rituals – Kriah (tearing of a garment), Levayah (funeral procession), Hesped (eulogy), Kevurah